 Sampling of adult sport fish populations should continue annually at Bailey Reservoir, Ester Reservoir, and Cow Creek Reservoir.
 All other ponds should be sampled every two to three years to assess adult fish populations, growth, and recruitment.
 In addition, self-creel survey boxes that still remain will be maintained to assess the fishing pressure at these ponds.
 This information will allow us to tailor our management and stocking efforts to meet the needs of the public.
-Yellow perch should be collected from the Kremlin Water District Ponds and transferred to Ester and Fresno in the spring of 2011.
-Bluegill will be trapped from Don's, Taint, and Sagebrush and transferred to BR 047, April, PR 018, Lark, and Karsten Coulee.
-Trap and transport golden shiners from Floyd Flynn and stock into Wapiti and transfer fathead minnows from Compton to Plutz and Ester Lake.
+Yellow perch should be collected from the Kremlin Water District Ponds and Bison Bone Reservoir and transferred to Ester, Dry Fork, and Fresno in the spring of 2012.